 I interviewed Tony Pisculli about the “Magic Spreadsheet” the only thing in the entire history of history that has gotten me to write every day since Dec.
 3 (nearly 24000 words).
 I’ve written on sick days, travel days, residency days, and holidays.
 It may not work for everyone but it’s sure as hell worked for me.
 So here’s a short interview of Tony and I walking and talking about the magic spreadsheet (hence the change in background noise) and below is the link to the magic spreadsheet.
 Add your name at the bottom (and if you feel like it, put ISBW next to your name so I can follow who’s tracking) and start tracking!
 And it goes without saying, but don’t mess with anyone else’s numbers.

 Get Transcripts from the Murverse!
 (Um, a mailing list)

 One of my recent works, Story Hoard, is a fantasy roleplaying adventure in the upcoming Worldspinner fantasy map making tool!
 Find it at Worldspinner.com

 The Magic Spreadsheet & MoreThe mythical wordcount gamified spreadsheet lives here - it is not my spreadsheet, I just use it and admire its complexity and beauty.
 The Magic Spreadsheet

-Tags2016 advent afterlife angst appearances awards birthday bookburners Campbell christmas christmas songs conventions ditchdig Ditch Diggers ditchdiggers explicit fabulist feedback ghost train to NOLA gtnola heaven Hugo interview interviews isbw kameron hurley magic spreadsheet matt wallace nanowrimo patreon premium princess scientist productivity rapid fire reviews Running sgnyc shambling guide six wakes Stonecoast storium video Walking worldcon writing
+Tags2016 advent afterlife angst appearances awards birthday bookburners Campbell christmas christmas songs conventions ditchdig Ditch Diggers ditchdiggers explicit fabulist feedback ghost train to NOLA gtnola heaven Hugo interview isbw kameron hurley magic spreadsheet matt wallace nanowrimo page one patreon premium princess scientist productivity rapid fire reviews Running sgnyc shambling guide six wakes Stonecoast storium video Walking worldcon writing